System devices not functioning after Windows Update on Mesa 2

 Occasionally (such as after selecting to install "optional updates"), Windows Update can cause certain compatibility issues across various features of the Mesa 2.
 Some symptoms may be loss of wireless devices, touchscreen being unresponsive, keypad not responding, or other combinations of various device failures.

 The Microsoft Update Catalog sometimes will re-assign device drivers as part of the update process.
 These drivers can persist even after rolling back an update.
 To check your drivers, open the Device Manager by right-clicking (long press on touchscreen) the Start button and selecting Device Manager.
 Expand the sub-menu under "System Devices" and look through the alphabetical list for the "I2C controller."
-There should be seven instances of that device, and there should be no drivers that start with "Intel(R) Atom(TM)..."
-If you have ANY "Intel(R) Atom(TM)..." drivers, follow the steps below to fix this problem.
+Seven instances of that I2C device as well as one instance of an "SPI Controller" should be present.
+There should be no such drivers that start with "Intel(R) Atom(TM)..." and sometimes only two unrelated drivers with such a title.
+If you have ANY "Intel(R) Atom(TM)..."
+I2C or SPI drivers, follow the steps below to manually fix this problem.

 |Right Click (long-press) an "Intel(R) Atom(TM)..." device and select Update Driver|